 This years honoree was David Rosenberg, CEO of Prime Motor Group.
 Gov. Charlie Baker attended the event and presented Rosenberg with his award.
 Rosenberg first became involved with JVS through its Transitions to Work program, which trains adults with disabilities, helping them develop job skills.
 Four graduates from the program are employed at Prime.

 Lead sponsors of the gala included the Davis Family Charitable Foundation, Wal-Mart, Partners HealthCare, CVS Health, and Prime Motor Group.
 Attendees included state treasurer Deb Goldberg; Barry Shrage, president of Combined Jewish Philanthropies; Rick Lord, president and CEO of Associated Industries of Massachusetts; Eliot and June Tatelman; and Bob Infantino CEO of Rockport.

 Since 1938 JVS has provided skills training, education, job placement, and career development support to tens of thousands of individuals, many of them immigrants and refugees fleeing war and poverty.
-Programs span from providing employment services to refugees, to educational programs that help our students prepare for college or get certified in the biotechnology, nursing, and pharmacy fields.
+Programs span from providing employment services to refugees, to educational programs that help students prepare for college or get certified in the biotechnology, nursing, and pharmacy fields.